2-Verma modules and the Khovanov-Rozansky link homologies: Introduction

 \section{Introduction}

-One of the most celebrated homology theories of knots and links in 3-space is Khovanov and Rozansky's $\glN$-link homology~\cite{KR1} categorifying the $\glN$-link invariant.
-Soon after the appearance of~\cite{KR1} the existence of a triply-graded link homology categorifying the HOMFLY-PT polynomial was predicted in~\cite{DGR} by Dunfield, Gukov and Rasmussen, who made various conjectures about the structure of such homology theory.
-One of these conjectures was the existence of a family of differentials $d_N$, for $N$ an integer, acting on the triply-graded homology and whose homology for each link $L$ coincides with Khovanov and Rozansky's $\glN$-link homology when $N>0$.
+One of the most celebrated homology theories of knots and links in 3-space is Khovanov and Rozansky's $\glN$-link homology~\cite{KR1} categorifying the $\glN$-link invariant, for $N > 0$.
+Soon after the appearance of~\cite{KR1}, the existence of a triply-graded link homology categorifying the HOMFLY-PT polynomial was predicted in~\cite{DGR} by Dunfield, Gukov and Rasmussen, who made various conjectures about the structure of such an homology theory.

 A rigorous construction of a triply-graded link homology categorifying the HOMFLY-PT polynomial was given by Khovanov and Rozansky in~\cite{KR2} (see also~\cite{Kh} for a construction using Hochschild homology of Soergel bimodules).
 The structure of this link homology was studied by Rasmussen in~\cite{rasmussen}.
-Rasmussen defined a family of differentials on the KR HOMFLY-PT link homology and showed that, for each $N>0$, these differentials give rise to a spectral sequence starting at the KR HOMFLY-PT homology and converging to the $\glN$ homology.
+Rasmussen defined a family of differentials on the KR HOMFLY-PT link homology and showed that, for each $N>0$, these differentials give rise to a spectral sequence starting at the KR HOMFLY-PT homology and converging to the $\glN$-homology.

-In this paper we first give a new interpretation of the HOMFLY-PT polynomial in terms of parabolic Verma modules.
-Then, using the categorification of these Verma modules from~\cite{naissevaz3}, we lift this procedure, yielding a new construction of KR HOMFLY-PT link homology.
-Using our version of HOMFLY-PT homology, we prove that Rasmussen's spectral sequence converges at the second page, which implies the Dunfield--Gukov--Rasmussen conjecture for $N>0$.
+In this paper we use parabolic Verma modules to give a new interpretation of the HOMFLY-PT polynomial in terms of the representation theory of quantum $\gl_{2n}$.
+Using the categorification of Verma modules from our previous work~\cite{naissevaz3}, we lift this procedure, yielding a new construction of KR triply-graded link homology.
+We also recover a spectral sequence, very similar to Rasmussen's~\cite{rasmussen}, from a categorical instance of the fact that we can recover irreducible, integrable representations as quotients of parabolic Verma modules.